kellyfelkins/examples_of_testing_with_ascii_tables/README.md

 # Examples of Testing With ASCII Tables
 Ascii tables can simplify your tests.

-Here are some examples.
+This was originally described in [ASCII Tables For Clearer Testing](https://punctuatedproductivity.wordpress.com/2016/02/02/ascii-tables-for-clearer-testing/).

 Please browse the submissions here to see how ASCII tables reduce noise and improve clarity of tests.